omegamendes/integration/README.md

 1. Spring Boot Integration Micro-services
 2. Apache Camel for building the actual integration
 3. Maven for compiling and building the application

+## Decisions

+1. Using @AutoConfigureWebClient on my tests in order to Spring inject restTemplateBuilder, because the default behaviour for the @webmvctest is to load only things related to mvc stuff, and RestTemplateBuilder is not one of it.